York Population 2019

 In York, as of the 2011 census, there were 98,721 people in the workforce between the ages of 16 and 74.
 Professional occupations ranked highest among all percentages of employment at 20.1214% of the workforce.
 10.5% fall into the managerial sector and 12.10% are in the associate professional sector.
 Administrative and secretarial work make up 10.39%, skilled trades are 10.03%, care services are 9.10%, sales are 10.36%, and processors make up the smallest section at 5.65%.
 Educators make up 11.71% of the total working population.

 The majority of the statistics about a city are generally about the living, but in York you have to consider the dead as well.
-It is estimated that roughly 500 ghosts have been sited within the city of York including those of many Roman soldiers.
-Although compelling evidence is difficult to come by, it is a fun fact to know before heading to York.
+It is estimated that roughly 500 ghosts have been sighted within the city of York including those of many Roman soldiers, infamous victims of crimes, and numerous children.
+Although compelling scientific evidence is difficult to come by, it is a fun fact to know before heading to York - and the stories of each haunting are truly intriguing.